farcasterxyz/hub-monorepo/CONTRIBUTING.md

 Called Signer.verify with the correct parameter to ensure that older signature types would not pass verification in our Signer Sets
 ```

+## 4. TroubleShooting

+### Upgrading Libp2p

+1. Pick a [libp2p release](https://github.com/libp2p/js-libp2p/releases) and navigate to its [package.json](https://github.com/libp2p/js-libp2p/blob/master/package.json) file
+2. Copy the required versions of `libp2p`, `@libp2p/*`, `@chainsafe/*` `@multiformats/*` packages to our package.json
+3. For unspecified packages read their changelog and make a best guess about versions (e.g. `@chainsafe/libp2p-gossipsub` and `@libp2p/pubsub-peer-discovery`)
+4. Follow the [migration guide](https://github.com/libp2p/js-libp2p/tree/master/doc/migrations) for the versions you are upgrading to

+If you run into any unexpected issues open a discussion in the [libp2p forum](https://discuss.libp2p.io/). @achingbrain on the Filecoin slack maintains this project and can be helpful with major issues.